-- The timeframe in which the airline informs you of the is critical to your right to cancelled flight compensation.
-We therefore recommend keeping proof of when you were informed.
-Luckily, in most cases this simply means keeping the email notifying you of the cancellation.
+- The timeframe in which the airline informs you of the disruption is critical to your right to cancelled flight compensation.
+We recommend keeping proof of when you were informed.
+Luckily, in most cases this simply means preserving the email notifying you of the cancellation.

-- Keep your boarding pass and booking confirmation.
-Your boarding pass contains most of the information required to file a claim for compensation for a cancelled flight.
+- Hang on to your boarding pass and booking confirmation.
+Your boarding pass contains most of the information required to file a claim a cancelled flight refund.

-- In most cases of a flight cancellation, the alternate flight arrives at the final destination later than the original one.
+- In most cases of a flight cancellation, the alternate flight will arrive at the final destination later than the original one.
 In a few cases, however, your departure may be brought forward and passengers would arrive earlier than expected.

 This makes no difference with regards to claiming cancelled flight compensation.
 Regardless of the time of arrival, the first flight remains as cancelled as ever.
-Therefore, passengers can get compensation for the disruption to their plans.
+Therefore, passengers can get compensation for their disruption.

 - We would recommend that you keep a copy of the receipts for all of your expenses.
 This will ensure that you are fully reimbursed for the food, drinks, transport and accommodation that you purchased as a result of your cancelled flight.
 Unfortunately, receipts are the only documents which airlines consider as proof of outlays.
 Bank statements are not accepted.

 - It is best to submit your claim for compensation as soon as possible.
-This would allow our team to build the strongest claim on your behalf.
+This would allow our team to build the strongest claim for cancelled flight on your behalf.

 We will help you receive your flight cancellation compensation!